arcpublishing/arcpublishing.github.io/docs/examples/search/setup.md

 }
 ```

-Because it use in your organization's API key, you should *not* make search requests directly client-side, but instead create a PageBuilder content source to host your queries.
+Because it uses your organization's API key, you should *not* make search requests directly client-side, but instead create a PageBuilder content source to host your queries.
 (We'll come back to that later.)

 The most important request and response fields are detailed below.